king-dopey/docker-stunnel/README.md

 -----

 First, start the stunnel container.
-Your ssl and crt file must be available at the `/stunnel/config/config.ssl` path in the container:
+Your ssl and crt file must be available at the `/stunnel/config/config.ssl` path in the container.
+Note that to connect using anything other than the host's localhost, you must add the network to advertise too:

     docker run \
       --cap-add NET_ADMIN \
+      --e LOCAL_NET=192.168.1.0/24 \
       --volume /home/me/stunnelConfiguration/:/stunnel/config \
       --name stunnel dheaps/stunnel:latest